Wikistats/website/src/pages/wiki/Graphify.md

   ]
 ---

-**TCA** (born: December 6, 2009), better known online as **Graphify**, is a statistic livestreamer from the Philippines that makes interesting and eye-catching layouts.
+**TCA** (born: December 6, 2009), better known online as **Graphify** (formerly **TCACounts**), is a statistic livestreamer from the Philippines that makes interesting and eye-catching layouts.
 His livestreams center around subscriber counts, and sometimes view counts.

 <br />